Because of licensing agreements, there are limitations on access to online resources.

-- Access the internet (and thus the online resource) through the Mason network (e.g., plugged in with a cord on campus)
+- Access the internet (and thus the online resource) through the Mason network (e.g., plugged in with a network cable on campus)

 - You can tell if a link (URL) uses the proxy because you will see "mutex" and "gmu".
 Always use the proxy URL when linking to online databases.
 It is fine to also use the proxy url when you are on campus.